High-Volume Agencies Receiving More Than 50 Requests in FY17

 4. If your agency does not track simple requests separately, was the average number of days to process all non-expedited requests twenty working days or fewer?

-5. If your agency had a backlog of requests at the close of Fiscal Year 2016, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2015?
-If not, explain why and describe the causes that contributed to your agency not being able reduce its backlog.
+5. If your agency had a backlog of requests at the close of Fiscal Year 2017, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2016?

 6. If not, explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
 When doing so, please also indicate if any of the following were contributing factors:

-8. If your agency had a backlog of appeals at the close of Fiscal Year 2016, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2015?
-If not, explain why and describe the causes that contributed to your agency not being able reduce backlog.
+8. If your agency had a backlog of appeals at the close of Fiscal Year 2017, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2016?

 9. If not, explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
 When doing so, please also indicate if any of the following were contributing factors:

-11. In the 2016 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1000 requests in Fiscal Year 2015 was asked to provide a plan for achieving backlog reduction in the year ahead.
-Did you agency implement a backlog reduction plan last year?
-If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in Fiscal Year 2016?
+11. In the 2017 guidelines for Chief FOIA Officer Reports, any agency with a backlog of over 1000 requests in Fiscal Year 2016 was asked to provide a plan for achieving backlog reduction in the year ahead.
+Did your agency implement a backlog reduction plan last year?
+If so, describe your agency's efforts in implementing this plan and note if your agency was able to achieve backlog reduction in Fiscal Year 2017?

 15. Of the requests your agency was able to close from your ten oldest, please indicate how many of these were closed because the request was withdrawn by the requester.
 If any were closed because the request was withdrawn, did you provide any interim responses prior to the withdrawal?